cap-js/docs/guides/security/authorization.md

 ### @restrict { #restrict-annotation}

-You can use the `@restrict` annotation to define authorizations on a fine-grained entity level.
+You can use the `@restrict` annotation to define authorizations on a fine-grained level.
 In essence, all kinds of restrictions that are based on static user roles, the request operation, and instance filters can be expressed by this annotation.<br>
 The building block of such a restriction is a single **privilege**, which has the general form:

 <!-- cds-mode: ignore -->